prathampatil/LEIS_data_analysis/README.md

 * Select the folder in which all the data is saved
 * It should automatically plot and save all the plots (normal as well as log plots) in the same folder
 * Edit the code accordingly if you want
+* Right now only works for 2 element profiles, will update in the next version